-When results related to demographic variables of the study are examined, it is concluded that postponer decision making dimension which is sub-dimension of scale of self-esteem in decision making and decision making styles differentiates significantly according to gender variable of the participants and other sub-dimensions of the decision making scale do not differentiate significantly according to gender.
-It is seen that difference in self-esteem in decision making and postponer decision making sub-dimension is found to be high in favor of women.
-In other words, it is possible to say that female participants use self-esteem in decision making and postponer decision making style more.
-In other words, women respect themselves more in their decisions and it is understood from the research results that they show a postponing attitude while making these decisions Table 2.
-When relevant literature is examined, there are many studies determining level of using decision making styles according to gender variable.
+When results related to demographic variables of the study are examined, it is concluded that postponer decision making dimension which is sub-dimension of scale of self-esteem in decision making and decision making styles differentiates significantly according to gender variable of the participants and other sub-dimensions of the decision making and postponer decision making sub-dimension is found to be high in favor of women.
+In other words, it is possible to say that female participants use self-esteem in decisions and it is understood from making style more.
+In other words, women respect themselves more in their decisions and it is understood from the research results that they show a postponing attitude while making these decision making styles according to gender variable.
 In a study conducted by Temur (2012) it was revealed that there were no significant differences in the other sub-dimensions except for averages of avoidant decision making scores in the examination of sub-dimensions of decision making styles according to gender variable.
+In a study conducted by Temur (2012) it was higher in favor of males and sub-dimensions of panic decision making styles according to gender variable.
+In a study conducted by Temur (2012) it was higher in favor of males and sub-dimensions of panic decision making styles according to gender variable.
+In a study conducted by Temur (2012) it was higher in favor of males and sub-dimensions of panic decision making styles according to gender variable.
 In a study conducted in Netherlands, Tuinstra et al. (2000) found that self-confidence in decision making was higher in favor of males and sub-dimensions of panic decision making, avoidant decision making and making decision without thinking were higher in favor of females.